Joëlle le Bussy

-Joëlle le Bussy Fal is a Franco-Senegalese sculptor, art dealer, arts organizer, and art curator based in Dakar, Senegal, where she founded Galerie Arte in 1996.
+Joëlle le Bussy is a French sculptor, art dealer, arts organizer, and art curator based in Dakar, Senegal, where she founded Galerie Arte in 1996.

 Biography

 Of Belgian-Congolese origin, Joëlle le Bussy was born 1 February 1958, in Mont-de-Marsan, France.
 She founded Galerie Arte in 1996 in the Plateau district of Dakar.
 Since 2009, the gallery has had a branch in Saint-Louis du Senegal, a city classified as a World Heritage Site.
 She is also President of the Association for the Promotion of Visual Arts (PAVA) in Africa.
 In 2009, she was appointed President of Arts and Letters by Amadou Diaw, Secretary General of Saint-Louis, 350.
 She has since founded the contemporary art festival, Le Fleuve en Couleurs, and through this vehicle, the city of Saint-Louis has become the kick-off point for the Dakar Biennale.
 The Fleuve en Couleurs is an event organized annually.

-Joëlle le Bussy Fal's gallery offers furniture and precious wood objects from the African continent, which she designs and commissions in her Dakar workshops from experienced Casamance craftsmen.
+Joëlle le Bussy's gallery offers furniture and precious wood objects from the African continent, which she designs and commissions in her Dakar workshops from experienced Casamance craftsmen.
 The gallery also exhibits many African artists (painters or sculptors) and promotes handicrafts, jewelry and fabrics from West Africa.